Rudd-O/saltstack-automation/formulas/openvpn/README.md

 # OpenVPN formula

 This is a very simple formula to set up OpenVPN servers.
-The only supported mode is topology p2p with dev tun (layer 3).
-Sorry, Windows users.
+The only supported mode is topology subnet with dev tun (layer 3).

 The server is expected to be connected to a LAN and routing clients to that LAN.
+The `local_ip` parameter may be an IP address that your OpenVPN server already is using.

-If the `local_ip` parameter on your OpenVPN server is part of the LAN subnet, then the machine should use proxy ARP to allow clients on both the VPN side and the LAN side to talk to each other.
+So long as the OpenVPN server is the default route on the other side of the network (the LAN), machines on the LAN LAN side know to talk to VPN clients via the OpenVPN server.

 ## Pillar reference

-To be done.
+You can control the client routes with the parameter `client_routes`.

+More to be documented.